vespene-io/_old_vespene/docs/source/security.rst

 a large amount of business logic in the application.
 Editing in the admin view should almost never happen, though it is ok to use the admin view to delete objects.

-If you want to discourage users from manually editing database results, it may be adviseable to disable the Django admin view in settings.
+If you want to discourage users from manually editing database results, it may be advisable to disable the Django admin view in settings.

 Superusers in the main application will still have full access.